CodeYourFuture/syllabus-archive/html-css/lesson1.md

 }
 ```

-There are also things called "psuedo" classes.
-In this section, we'll introduce you to the common psuedo classes for assigning styles to interactions, such as moving your mouse over a link.
+There are also things called "pseudo" classes.
+In this section, we'll introduce you to the common pseudo classes for assigning styles to interactions, such as moving your mouse over a link.

-> "psuedo" is a fancy word for "fake".
-We call them "psuedo" classes because they're not really there in the HTML, but the browser knows what to do with them.
+> "pseudo" is a fancy word for "fake".
+We call them "pseudo" classes because they're not really there in the HTML, but the browser knows what to do with them.

-Here's an example of a psuedo class which changes the color of a link when the mouse moves over it.
+Here's an example of a pseudo class which changes the color of a link when the mouse moves over it.

 ```css
 .btn:hover {